Skatox/jquery-categories-list/readme.txt

 2. Here you can see a list of categories and its sub-categories expanded.

 == Change Log ==

+= 4.0.1 =
+* Added support for WordPress Playground.
+* Updating tests to the latest react-testing-library version.
+* Updating JS dependencies to latest version.
+This will fix security issues and improve performance.
+* Legacy version: added `jcl_widget_title` hook to allow changing the widget's title (helpful for translations).

+= 4.0.0 =
+* Code migrated to Gutenberg block.
+Now you can use this plugin as a Gutenberg block on any modern theme.
+* The block version reads the categories dynamically.
+It saves bandwidth and reduces old DOM size on old sites.
+* JS code is only loaded if there’s a widget or block is added to page.
+No more always loading JS and CSS code.
+* Deprecated old php version.
+It will only be on maintenance mode and new Gutenberg block will be supported.
+* Improved automated tests and code, to make future versions easier to develop.

 = 3.0 =
 * Solved accordion bug with Intenet Explorer 8